 Rules in Australian Football

-First, no player should be caught holding the ball.
+First, no player should be caught holding the ball, as we may see in Euro venues in the coming months.
 Next, the player running with the ball must ensure that it touches or bounces off the ground.
 Throwing the ball during play is prohibited.
 In Aussie footy, players are allowed to use their hands or the whole body to tackle the opponent.